 Geography and economy

 Central and East Contra Costa County stretch from the inner-East-Bay hills out past Mount Diablo (3,849 feet, the region's defining landmark) to the Sacramento River Delta.
 Three subregions matter: Central County (Walnut Creek, Concord, Pleasant Hill, Martinez, Clayton) is the BART-served office and retail core, and East County (Antioch, Brentwood, Oakley) is the Delta-edge frontier with new construction and longer commutes.
 The economy mixes healthcare (John Muir Health is headquartered in Walnut Creek), oil refining at Martinez and Rodeo, financial services in Walnut Creek's downtown, and agriculture and warehousing east of Antioch.
-The county added over 100,000 residents in the last decade.
+The county has grown substantially over the last decade.

 What buying in Contra Costa means

-Central and East Contra Costa County are where Bay Area families go when they want a real backyard, a real driveway, and a real chance at a home under 1.2M dollars within an hour of San Francisco.
-Typical buyers are growing families priced out of the Tri-Valley, remote and hybrid workers who only commute one or two days a week, and first-time buyers stretching east toward Antioch and Brentwood for entry-level single-family at 600K to 800K.
+Central and East Contra Costa County are where Bay Area buyers go when they want a real backyard, a real driveway, and a real chance at a home under 1.2M dollars within an hour of San Francisco.
+Typical buyers are people priced out of the Tri-Valley who want more space, remote and hybrid workers who only commute one or two days a week, and first-time buyers stretching east toward Antioch and Brentwood for entry-level single-family at 600K to 800K.
 The structural pros are inventory volume, walkable downtowns in Walnut Creek and Martinez, and BART access in Central County.
 The structural cons are summer heat over 100 degrees in East County, long Highway 4 commutes from Antioch, and slower equity growth than the I-880 or 101 corridors.

 Most prominent cities